vyfor/cord.nvim/.github/wiki/FAQ.md

 Alternatively, you can use `mode = 'defer'` to throttle your updates more strictly and try to avoid being rate limited in the first place.

 > [!NOTE]
 > I also have a hypothesis that Discord's internal state is somehow getting desynced.
 It *may* be thinking an update isn't necessary even when the displayed activity is out of date.
 To prevent this, the server now "pads" fields with whitespaces (can be disabled via `advanced.discord.sync.pad`) to force Discord to recognize the update as new data.
 Even in case my hypothesis proves wrong, it carries no harm, and seems to provide better results in my observations.
-It sounds a little silly but I can't think of any reason *why* would they intentionally remove queuing in the first place.
+It all sounds a little silly but I can't think of any reason *why* would they intentionally remove queuing in the first place, thus, this must be some kind of a bug.

 This issue is not Cord's fault.
-See the [discussion](https://github.com/vyfor/cord.nvim/discussions/196) for details.
+See the [discussion](https://github.com/vyfor/cord.nvim/discussions/321) for details.

 > ### Q: Why can't I disable timestamps in my Rich Presence?
 Why are they misbehaving?